-Goal: Off-street parking and servie areas should be screened from the public realm wherever possible, to enable more attractive and active settings to adjoin sidewalks and other public places.
+Goal: Off-street parking and service areas should be screened from the public realm wherever possible, to enable more attractive and active settings for adjoining sidewalks and other public places.

 - a.
 Off-street parking should be located below grade wherever possible.
-It is acceptable to locate public parking at grade level if it is surrounded by active uses and surmounted by additional building floors. - b.
-Where existing surface parking is expected to remain for a significant period of time, improve edges along sidewalks with plantings and/or public art - c.
-Locate service areas on alleys or side streets, never along Mass Ave or Main Street.
+It may be acceptable to locate public parking at grade level if it is surrounded by active uses and surmounted by additional building floors. - b.
+Where existing surface parking is expected to remain for a significant period of time, improve edges along sidewalks with plantings and public art. - c.
+Locate service areas on alleys or side streets, avoiding wherever possible along Mass Ave or Main Street.
 Loading docks should be faced with a garage door that typically remains closed except when vehicles are entering or leaving, and that is designed to complement the architecture of the building.

-5. Appendix
+7. Appendix